mjbp/storm-component-boilerplate/README.md

 ```

 ##Browser support
+This is module has both es6 and es5 distributions.
+The es6 version should be used in a workflow that transpiles.

-This module uses Object.assign, element.classList, and Promises so any evergreen browser without ployfills. ie9+ with polyfills (or ie8+ with even more polyfils for Array functions and eventListeners).
+The es5 version depends unpon Object.assign, element.classList, and Promises so all evergreen browsers are supported out of the box, ie9+ is supported with polyfills. ie8+ will work with even more polyfils for Array functions and eventListeners.

 ##Dependencies
 None